 Berkshire also invests in many smaller companies, often those in a strong niche position.
 Examples are Precision Castparts (metal components and castings), IMC Group (tungsten carbide metal cutting tools) and Lubrizol (specialist chemicals).
 These are an important component of the holding company’s returns.

-Berkshire’s funds come in both from its direct subsidiaries and from its portfolio of equity investments and interest bearing securities.
+Berkshire’s funds come from its direct subsidiaries and from its portfolio of equity investments and interest bearing securities.
 Its many investments give a claim on revenues from all areas of the economy, both nationally (in the US) and internationally.
 This is shown by the breakdown of its $25.9bn earnings (profits) before taxes in 2016.
 Insurance underwriting brought in $2.1bn, with an additional $4.6bn of earnings from the portfolio investments of its insurance division.
-BNSF, its railroad freight division, brought in $5.7bn, Berkshire Hathaway Energy $3.0bn, its manufacturing subsidiaries $6.2bn, with the remainder from a variety of other businesses and investments.
+BNSF, its railroad freight division, brought in $5.7bn, Berkshire Hathaway Energy $3.0bn, its manufacturing subsidiaries $6.2bn, and the remainder came from a variety of other businesses and investments.

 Being a money capitalist